peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-11 It's Hard to Dance.md

 ## High Steaks
 - As they continue on, they happen upon a small, crying, dirty-looking little girl
 	- They approach to ask what's wrong, and she says that her cow escaped
-- Oz asks if she can just give her 20 gold pieces for a new one
+- Oz asks if she can just give her 20 GP for a new one
 	- The little girls says that she was supposed to sell it at the market, and Oz offers her 25 gold pieces; to which Hymn and Lysanderoth each offer some additional gold
 	- The little girls says that the cow's name is Dandelion and it's her best friend
 - Mabel uses her firbolg ability to speak with animals to yell across the field to ask Dandelion what she wants, then relays to everyone that the cow wants to be free